 Don’t skip out on booking calls!
 During a booking call, the agency gives a detailed overview of the available channels and why they may be relevant to your brand.
 During this call, it’s important to make sure these channels truly align with your expectations, and of course, budget.

 Following the booking call, your brand is usually given a few days to decide which channel you want to continue with.
 After making the final decision, the account manager is notified.
 The best agencies will have some sort of system that allows you to easily ‘accept’ or ‘reject’ potential publishers.

-The account managers are responsible for notifying the publishers whether they were selected or, lightly put, rejected.
+The account managers are responsible for notifying the creators whether they were selected or if they didn't make the cut.
 This is a great advantage because you don’t need to have that awkward conversation with the creator about why they weren’t chosen.
 The creators that were selected, or purchased, are sent all the information about the partnership.
 This information pack includes talking points and the lock in day that the sponsored video should go live.
 A few days before the ‘live’ date, the publisher sends over a draft video that will be delivered to you via your account manager.
 Having a chance to review the draft video allows you to make sure you have the final say in all sponsorships related to your brand: nothing is published until you have looked it over and given that final ‘OK’.
 Once the ‘draft video’ is approved, the video is set to go live.